jpw1991/valheim-quiet-drakes/README.md

 ## Installation (manual)

 - Extract the contents of the `plugins` folder to your BepInEx plugins folder in the Valheim directory.
+- This is a client-side mod and has no effect on a server.
+Only clients that have the mod installed will have silent drakes; all other clients will experience the game normally.

 A correct installation looks like: